nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ## Vulkan, C++23, Cmake 4.0, and GLFW

 Each project is a standalone example working with C++23 GNU, and CMake 4.
 If you know what you are doing and don't need any flavour then skip down to the projects; otherwise if you want tips for Windows development then read on.
-It took me a decade of ignoring Cmake and then 1 day of trying it out with a good resource video and I would never go back to anything else, I highly recommend using it and learning how to create the `CmakeLists.txt` file.

 I have used the modern FetchContent feature from CMake to pull the libraries from their respective repositories where possible in these projects, GLFW, GLM, etc. However Vulkan itself is included manually, similar to the Opengl examples.